Alternatives to Printing

 - Select Export Budget from the drop-down menu.

 - Your budget and transaction history will export as separate CSV (comma separated value) files, which can be opened with most common spreadsheet apps.

-- Select the transactions you'd like to export.
+- In All Accounts or a specific account register, select the transactions you'd like to export.

 - Click the name of your budget in the top-left corner.

 - Select Export (X) Transactions from the drop-down menu.